-2018 DATES ARE NOW AVAILABLE Click here to see information on project descriptions, open dates, and how to secure a team for 2018.
+2024 DATES and TEAM INFO are NOW AVAILABLE Click here to see information on project descriptions, open dates, and how to secure a team for 2024.

-North Carolina Baptists on Mission (NCBM), working in cooperation with IICD (International Indigenous Community Development) have been sending teams to Guatemala since 2011 in an effort to reach the Quiche people for Christ at the Good Shepherd Ministry Center in the city of Quetzaltenango.
-We are also blessed to partner with the Baptist Children's Homes of NC in the operation of the Good Shepherd Children's Home, also in Quetzaltenango.
+Baptists on Mission, working in cooperation with IICD (International Indigenous Community Development) have been sending teams to Guatemala since 2011 in an effort to reach the Quiche people for Christ at the Good Shepherd Ministry Center in the city of Quetzaltenango, also known as Xela (Shay-lah).
+We are also blessed to partner with the Baptist Children's Homes of NC in support of the Good Shepherd Children's Home, also in Quetzaltenango.

 About the Quiche People of guatemala